The rise and fall of a Belt and Road billionaire

 In the mid-1990s, Ye Jianming had a simple job in a forest, or so his story goes.
 Twenty years later, he sat atop a $44 billion business empire.
 Today, he has vanished and, as that empire crumbles, is reportedly under investigation by the Chinese government.

 How all that happened remains largely unknown.
-But one thing is clear: at its height, Ye’s company, CEFC China Energy, aligned itself so closely with the Chinese government that it was often hard to distinguish the two.
+But one thing is clear: at its height, Ye’s company, CEFC China Energy, aligned itself so closely with the Chinese government that it was often hard to distinguish between the two.

 The young tycoon appeared to be China's unofficial energy envoy, meeting presidents across the globe and even becoming an adviser to a European government.
 In 2016, he ranked No. 2 on the Fortune magazine 40 Under 40 list.